deivid-rodriguez/byebug/GUIDE.md

 A similar command to `eval|p` is `pp` which tries to pretty print the result.

-If the value you want to print is an array, sometimes a columnized list looks nicer.
-Use `putl` for that.
-Notice however that entries are sorted to run down first rather than across.
-If the value is not an array `putl` will just call pretty-print.

-Sometimes you may want to print the array not only columnized, but sorted as well.
+Sometimes you may want to print the array sorted.
 The list of byebug help commands appears this way, and so does the output of the `method` commands.
 Use `ps` for that.
 If the value is not an array `ps` will just call pretty-print.

 ```bash
 (byebug) Kernel.instance_methods